 This piano possesses an impressive speaker and amplifier system—great for a large room or home, yet the headphone jacks allow you to practice and/or play privately.
 As with most digital pianos on the market presently, the CLP 685 has two headphone jacks, so you and a friend or a teacher can listen and even play along.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they stack up to the Yamaha CLP 685:
+Below, please take a moment to view some of the best selling digital pianos online, and see how they stack up to the Yamaha CLP 685:

 Yamaha CLP 685 vs Yamaha CLP 695GP

 Now that you know what the Yamaha CLP 685 has to offer, let’s see how it compares to some of the massively impressive high end digital pianos on the market.
 So let’s actually take a step up in this CLP line and compare the CLP 685 to the CLP 695GP.